orsinium-labs/walnats/docs/alloy.md

 The `some` quantifier means that there is always at least one message because models without messages are boring.
 If nothing happens, what's the point?

 if there is a Message, it doesn't mean it has been emitted yet.
 All that means is that it will be emitted on the interval we consider.
 In other words, each message atom (instance) at the start is a planned message.
 I find it helpful for verification.
-We know in advance what messages we expect, and so it's easier to check if all expected messages actually happened.
+We know in advance what messages we expect, so it's easier to check if all expected messages actually happened.
 Lastly, it will help you if you plan to model producer failures.

 ## Producer

-Producer is a service that emits messages for the event.
+A producer is a service that emits messages for the event.
 We can have multiple producers.

 ```alloy
 sig Producer {